sanand0/apiagent/README.md

 2. Open `index.html` in your browser
 3. Log in to LLM Foundry when prompted
 4. (Optional) Add your API tokens in the "API Tokens" section
-5. (Optional) Expand the APIs you need and enter tokens if required
+5. (Optional) Open the APIs sidebar and expand the services you need to enter tokens

 ## Deployment